Jumelord/jumelord.github.io/README.md

 # About the author

-My name is **Thales**, and I am a Physics undergraduate student with a strong interest in computational methods applied to teaching and the analysis of physical systems.
+My name is **Thales**, and I am a Physics undergraduate student at UFABC of Brazil.

-My main areas of interest include:

-- Numerical simulation of classical systems
-- Development of interactive tools for scientific visualization
-- Integration of physics and applied computing

-For feedback, suggestions, or collaboration inquiries, feel free to reach out via [GitHub](https://github.com/seuusuario) or email.
+For feedback, suggestions, or collaboration inquiries, feel free to reach out via [GitHub](https://github.com/Jumelord) or email.

 ---